-Lifting machinery must be accompanied by instructions containing information on:
+Lifting machinery must have the instructions which contain:

-a) The technical characteristics of the machinery, and in particular:

-- the maximum working load and, where appropriate, a copy of the load plate or load table described in paragraph 2 of section 4.3.3, b) The contents of the logbook, if it is not delivered with the machinery;

-- the reactions at the supports or bearings and, where appropriate, characteristics of the tracks, c) Advice for use, particularly to offset the lack of direct vision of the load by the operator;

-- where appropriate, the definition and the means of installation of the ballast;

-d) Where appropriate, a test report detailing the static and dynamic tests carried out by or for the manufacturer or his authorised representative;

-(e) For machinery which is not assembled on the premises of the manufacturer in the form in which it is to be used, the necessary instructions for performing the measures referred to in Item 4.1.3 before it is put into service.
+- a) The technical characteristics of the machinery, particularly: - the maximum working load and, where appropriate, a copy of the load plate or load table described in paragraph 2, point 4.3.3 of this Annex, - the reactions at the supports or bearings and, where applicable, characteristics of the tracks; - where applicable, the definition and the means of installation of the ballast; - b) The contents of the logbook, if it is not delivered with the machinery; - c) Advice for use, particularly to offset the lack of direct vision of the load by the operator if such lack exists; - d) Where applicable, a test report detailing the static and dynamic tests carried out by or for the manufacturer or his authorised representative or someone else who was nominated by the manufacturer; - (e) For machinery which is not assembled on the premises of the manufacturer in the form in which it is to be used, the necessary instructions for performing the measures referred to in Item 4.1.3 before it is put into service.

-5. SUPPLEMENTARY ESSENTIAL HEALTH AND SAFETY REQUIREMENTS FOR MACHINERY INTENDED FOR UNDERGROUND WORK
+5. SUPPLEMENTARY ESSENTIAL HEALTH AND SAFETY REQUIREMENTS FOR

+MACHINERY INTENDED FOR UNDERGROUND WORK

-Machinery intended for underground work must meet all the essential health and safety requirements described in this Chapter (see General Principles, Point 4).
+Machinery intended for underground work must meet all the essential health and safety requirements described in this Point (see General Principles, Point 4 of this Annex).